EQUIPMENT IN WELLINGTON ICU

 All devices must undergo stringent safety testing and are regularly serviced by the hospital's biomedical engineers.

 Keeping equipment safe and up-to-date also requires a full-time nurse technician who works closely with the unit staff, providing education & support.

 Some of the equipment in regular use is described below.

 We currently use Hamilton ventilators:

 We have four Gambro Prismaflex machines with CVVHDF as our default renal replacement mode.
 We also have four bed spaces plumbed for occasional usage by the dialysis service when patients are stable enough to tolerate rapid fluid & electrolyte exchanges.

-We have an Olympus bronchoscope for diagnostic purposes and percutaneous tracheostomy insertions.
+We use two Olympus bronchoscopes for diagnostic purposes and percutaneous tracheostomy insertions.